morningred88/AWS/EC2_Storage_SysOps/EBS_EFS.md

 The **real world use case** is: create a snapshot from EBS volume > Enable FSR > Restore snapshot to EBS volume > disable FSR

+## EFS Overview

+### Cost comparison between EBS and EFS

+EFS is expensive than EBS, 3 x gp2.
+But you pay EFS per use.
+So if you don't have so much data and you manage the data very well, it will not be so expensive.